 One thing noticeable about St. Petersburg, is that it has a large population of people who are young, single, educated, and upwardly-mobile career starters.
 That’s because St. Petersburg is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
 This makes St. Petersburg a great place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.
 In fact, St. Petersburg is one of the top larger cities in America for educated single professionals to flock.

 St. Petersburg is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The education level of St. Petersburg citizens is very high relative to the national average among all cities (21.84%): 35.69% of adults in St. Petersburg have a bachelor's degree or even advanced degree.
+The population of St. Petersburg is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.69% of adults in St. Petersburg have a bachelor's degree or even advanced degree.

 The per capita income in St. Petersburg in 2018 was $36,266, which is upper middle income relative to Florida and the nation.
 This equates to an annual income of $145,064 for a family of four.
 However, St. Petersburg contains both very wealthy and poor people as well.